MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 ![Visual overview of Azure Mobile Apps capabilities](./media/overview.png)

 Azure Mobile Apps is designed to work with Azure App Service.
-Since it is based on ASP.NET 6, it can be also be run as a container in Azure Container Apps or Azure Kubernetes Service.
+Since it's based on ASP.NET 6, it can also be run as a container in Azure Container Apps or Azure Kubernetes Service.

 ## Why Mobile Apps?